jenia/ipreader/README.md

 - This program is profile using Golang [pprof tooling](profiling)
 - ips are treated as numbers rather than strings to optimize memory and lookup performance
+- ips are stored in a kind of multiplication table to optimize memory usage
 - ipcounter pre-allocate a 2^32 slice to store all IP V4 to avoid doing unnecessary malloc and data copying
 - ipcounter and ipreader are async to maximize CPU utilization
 - ipreader is carefully designed to read the file one buffer size at a time to minimize context switching